-Luke was playing in a Jimmy Buffet cover band when he received a call to try out for the band.
-Luke tells the story: “I had been playing in cover bands, actually mostly tribute bands.
-I was in a Bob Seger, Willie Nelson, and Jimmy Buffet tribute band.
+Lucas Is from Michigan and his style is deep in the Motown feel.
+He was playing in a Jimmy Buffet cover band when he received a call to try out for the band.
+Lucas tells the story: “I had been playing in cover bands, actually mostly tribute bands.
+I was in Bob Seger, Willie Nelson, and Jimmy Buffet tribute bands.
 We were making good money, but it wasn’t musically satisfying.
 I remembered Gunnar from a few years back and I, too, really got on good playing with him.
 We seemed to lock right away, which is important for a rhythm section.
-It didn’t take much twisting of my arm to get me to come out and sit in with them and see what happens.”
+It didn’t take much twisting of my arm to get me to come out and sit in with them and see what happened.”
 The chemistry was still there.
-Letters from Jett is almost a reality.
+Letters From Jett is almost a reality.
 Heath continues with the story, “I remember thinking, Wow!
 Gunnar and Lucas work great together, and I can play good enough rhythm, but I felt we still needed one more element.”
-Letters from Jett still needed a Lead Guitarist.
+Letters From Jett still needed a lead guitarist.

 After trying out or wearing out most of the local guitarists in the limited local scene, the band was told about one guy who they hadn’t tried out.
 Gunnar recalls, “I remember hearing about this guy who works and tours with Aerosmith and AC/DC and, for whatever reason, he just lived over the border in Oklahoma.
 This guy had a studio and was producing acts and played lead guitar and keyboards.”
 Soon they would be introduced to Trace Foster.

 Heath explains, “We asked Trace if he wanted to be a member of this band and I don’t think I finished my sentence before he said yes.”
-With the members of the band finally solidified they worked tirelessly For eight months on what would become Heartbreaks and Hangovers.
-Once it was finished they set there sights on reproducing live what they have committed to Disc.
+With the members of the band finally solidified they worked tirelessly for eight months on what would become Heartbreaks and Hangovers.
+Once it was finished, they set their sights on reproducing live what they had committed to disc.

-After years of personal struggle and Heartbreaks and Hangovers of there own to deal with the band can finally sit back and know the struggle was worth it because Letters from Jett was about to take flight.
+After years of personal struggle and Heartbreaks and Hangovers of their own to deal with, the band can finally sit back and know the struggle was worth it because Letters From Jett was about to take flight.